-Neptune is the ruler of the twelfth house, responsible for pre-birth traumas, self-undoing and secret enemies.
+Neptune is the ruler of the twelfth house, responsible for pre-birth traumas, self-undoing, and secret enemies.
 It’s one of the mystical houses in astrology.

 People having many planets in this house will feel very limited and may be true rebels, trying to escape the feeling of incarceration.

 Neptune travels through all the zodiac signs in around 165 years.
 He spends around 14 years in one zodiac sign, making such a transit feel quite permanent.
 This planet rules everything relating to water, especially the sea.
-It’s the planet of dreams, illusions and fantasy.
+It’s the planet of dreams, illusions, and fantasy.
 The planet’s influence tends to make things look mystical, and sometimes it distorts the true view.

 If found close to the ascendant in the persons’ natal chart, it gives dreamy, mystical eyes as I mentioned in the article about the first house of astrology.
-It’s the planet of creative people which governs fine arts.
+It’s the planet of creative people that governs fine arts.
 It’s the higher octave of Venus.
 It’s also the planet governing medicine and drugs, as well as other mind-altering substances.
 It’s the planet influencing our subconscious minds.